wpmetabox/docs/_docs/quick-start-guide.md

 }
 ```

-Copy and paste it into your theme's `functions.php` file (or a PHP file of your plugin) and go to **Posts &rarr; Add New**, you'll see a new meta box appears below the post editor:
+Copy and paste it into your theme's `functions.php` file.

+Each meta box and field has settings to customize how they look and how they function.
+To learn more about that, please read [meta box settings](/creating-meta-boxes/) and [field settings](/field-settings/) guides.

+## Creating content

+With the meta box created, it's time to start editing your content!
+All our fields are very intuitive to use and display seamlessly with the WordPress admin style.
+They will appear and function just like the post title and post content.
+Simply enter your content and update the post!

 ![meta box](https://i.imgur.com/NLlFkFM.png)

-To understand the code, check out [this documentation](/creating-meta-boxes/).

-## Getting meta value

-To get the value of a field and display it in your theme, use the helper function `rwmb_meta`:
+## Displaying fields

+Displaying field values is very easy with the helper function `rwmb_meta`.
+It takes the field ID and returns the field value:

 ```php
 $value = rwmb_meta( 'name' );
 echo $value;
 ```

-For more information on getting meta value, check out [this documentation](/getting-meta-value/).
+To learn more about the helper function, please see [this documentation](/displaying-fields/).

 ## More UI